motazsaad/ShellCMDs4NLP/README.md

 ngram-count -kndiscount -interpolate -text train-text.txt -lm your.lm
 ```

+-interpolaten option
+    where n is 1, 2, 3, 4, 5, 6, 7, 8, or 9.
+Causes the discounted N-gram probability estimates at the specified order n to be interpolated with lower-order estimates.

 You can prune the model afterwards to reduce the size of the model

 ```